prodriguezsosa/conText/vignettes/quickstart.md

 functions –`nns()`, `cos_sim()`, `nns_ratio()` and `ncs()`– described above has its corresponding wrapper function.

-An key advantage of the wrapper functions is that they make it easy to obtain standard errors and confidence intervals around the sample statistics of interest via *bootstrapping*.
+A key advantage of the wrapper functions is that they make it easy to obtain standard errors and confidence intervals around the sample statistics of interest via *bootstrapping*.
 Bootstrapping works by sampling with replacement documents from our tokenized corpus of